-The Net Price Calculator is now available to provide you with an estimate of how much it costs to attend San Diego City College and to give you an estimate of how much financial aid you may qualify for.
-To get started, just click on the Net Price Calculator webpage on the right side of this page.
+The Net Price Calculator has been updated with 2013-2014 data and is now available to provide you with an estimate of how much it costs to attend San Diego City College and to give you an estimate of how much financial aid you may qualify for.
+To get started, just click this link, Net Price Calculator.

 License Vocational Nurse (LVN)

 View your current Financial Aid information and status on Reg-e.

 Do you want to know what documents you need to submit for financial aid?